ADHD is everywhere.

 Anecdotally, people view indica-dominant strains as having a higher CBD content, versus sativa, which is associated with greater THC.
 This may help people target specific symptoms.

-Cannabis and ADHD: Potential Benefits
+Cannabis and ADHD Research: What Studies Say and The Potential Benefits

 Cannabis research on ADHD is limited, however some studies do exist.